Skip to content

 At the beginning of the PHQ-9, patients are prompted with the following question: “How often have you been bothered by the following over the past 2 weeks?”
 Patients then fill out the following questionnaire:

-Once these questions are answered by the patient, the assessment is scored and the severity of the depressive symptoms are categorized according to the following rules:
+Once these questions are answered by the patient, the patient health questionnaire is scored and the severity of the depressive symptoms are categorized according to the following rules:

 In the example responses above, the final score would be: 3 + 1 + 2 + 3 + 1 + 2 + 3 + 0 + 1 = 16 / 27, which would classify the depressive symptoms as being “moderately severe”.